ResonantDevotion/PasswordGeneratorRSW/starter/pseudocode.md

 <!-- Present a series of prompts for password criteria -->
+- Create a characterOption function that creates a new array when the user returns a boolean value for inclusion of each character option.
 -

 - prompt the user for
   1. passwordLength (number between 10 and 64)
+  (parseInt(prompt("Please choose length of password that is between 10-64 characters")))
+      Create a Fn of:
-      IF passwordLength is less than 10 or more than 64:
+      IF passwordLength is less than 10 or (||) passwordLength more than 64:
-        THEN alert the user and restart prompt
+      ALERT the user and RETURN prompt
+      ELSE , RETURN passwordLength
-      ELSE (between 10-64), store answer in variable called passwordLength "Please choose length of password that is between 10-64 characters"
+      "Please choose length of password that is between 10-64 characters"